All the world’s a stage,

 I often say that such people are steeped in a mix of half-truths and half-lies.
 You can of course learn from half-truths.
 Shutan might not agree with me when I mention people like Carl Jung, Aleister Crowley, Bhagwan Shree Rajneesh, Robert Anton Wilson, Eckhart Tolle, Peter Kingsley, etc.

-I will also mention movements as "Gatekeepers", as for example the counter culture movement, which I´m highly inspired by, but which also was the cause of my spiritual crisis, and my alcohol abuse.
+In relation to the above Hippie "peace symbol", I will also mention that movements can be seen as "Gatekeepers", as for example the counter culture movement, which I´m highly inspired by, but which also was the cause of my spiritual crisis, and my alcohol abuse.
 We know the "light" side of the counter culture movement: Peace and Love.
 But the movement also had a "dark" occult side.
 People like Wiliam Burroughs, Timothy Leary, and Robert Anton Wilson, were all members of the occult order: Illuminates of Thanateros.
 William Burroughs was, according to Arthur Versluis, quite a nasty fellow.
 In his book, American Gurus, Versluis writes:

 [...]
 The interviewer later asks this [to Burroughs]: "The Beat/Hip axis, notable in figures such as Ginsberg, want to transform the world by love and nonviolence.
 Do you share this interest?"
 Burroughs replies: Most emphatically no."

 the direction of Burrough´s interest in these areas [sorcery, occultism] is markedly sinister or "left-hand" (page 101).

 This perhaps reflects George Harrison´s own well-founded disillusionment with psychedelics which was, in part, brought on by his visit to San Francisco´s Hight-Ashbury district in the 1960s.
 Rather than finding “hippie” spiritual seekers, he found a lot of kids virtually homeless and strung-out on drugs.